germangamboa95/letsDoLunch/README.md

 3. Native sharing widgets
 4. More managment options
 5. Sleeker UI
+6. Ability to add more than 5 people

 Version 2.0 will include
 1. An ability to search at a location "in the middle" between two users (or more)